hdShang/arxiv-daily/docs/cs-LG/2025-06-25/papers/250620380v6-tessera-temporal-embeddings-of-surface-spectra-for-earth-representat.md

 ---
 layout: default
-title: TESSERA: Temporal Embeddings of Surface Spectra for Earth Representation and Analysis
+title: "TESSERA: Temporal Embeddings of Surface Spectra for Earth Representation and Analysis"
 ---

 # TESSERA: Temporal Embeddings of Surface Spectra for Earth Representation and Analysis